Understanding How an IP Address Works

 • All your internet activities will go through the ISP, which will reroute them back to you via an IP address.

 Note that IP addresses can change.
 One way to do this is by turning off your modem and then switching it back on.
-You can also ask your internet provider to change it for you deliberately.
+Alternatively, you can request your internet provider to change it for you deliberately.

 Agency description goes here